Visit our Sister Sites:

 Sow seeds early in the season and cover lightly with 1/8" soil.
 Space seeds or seedlings 12-18" apart.

-They are tolerant of dry soil conditions.
-Water them during extended dry periods.
-Add a general purpose fertilizer once or twice a season.
+The plants are tolerant of dry soil conditions.
+Water plants during extended dry periods.
+Add a general purpose fertilizer once or twice during the growing season.

 Once your Bellflower are established, they will grow well and bloom until frost.
 As a hardy perennial, they can survive light frosts.